-Sous Vide Prime Rib makes the perfect holiday dinner recipe.
+Sous Vide Prime Rib makes the perfect holiday dinner recipe or special occasion meal.
 This recipe for Sous Vide Prime Rib is melt-in-your mouth tender and juicy and a great stress-free way to make a prime rib roast.

-Slather it with our popular Prime Rib Rub and serve it with Prime Rib Au Jus, and Horseradish Sauce.
+Slather it with our popular Prime Rib Rub and serve it with Prime Rib Au Jus, Horseradish Sauce or Horseradish Butter.
+A side of Sous Vide Lobster Tail would take it even further over the top.

 Prime Rib Sous Vide is a stress-free way to manage your holiday dinner.
 You’ll be able to kick back with a glass of our Mulled Wine or Coquito while your Sous Vide machine does all the hard work.
 It’s one of the reasons we love sous vide recipes.